IanZGray/Angular-Quiz-and-To-Do-List/README.md

 ## Deployment

-To use this, fork this repository with Angular installed locally, and run ng serve.
+To use this, fork this repository with Angular installed locally, install the node modules, and run ng serve.
-# Angular-Quiz-and-To-Do-List
-# Angular-Quiz-and-To-Do-List
-# Angular-Quiz-and-To-Do-List
-# Angular-Quiz-and-To-Do-List